- tuner (n.)

 - "one who tunes musical instruments," 1801, agent noun from tune (v.).
 From 1570s as "musician, singer."
 From 1909 as "device for varying the frequency of a radio or (later) television."

 - tunesmith (n.)

 - 1926, U.S. colloquial coinage, from tune (n.) + smith (n.).

 - rare metallic element, 1796, from Swedish tungsten "calcium tungstate," coined 1780 by its discoverer, Swedish chemist Karl Wilhelm Scheele (1742-1786) from tung "heavy" + sten "stone" (see stone (n.)).
 The word was used earlier as the name for calcium tungstate (1770).
 Atomic symbol W is from Latin wolframium, from German Wolfram "iron tungstate" (see wolfram).

 - tunic (n.)

-- late 15c., from Middle French tunique (12c.) or directly from Latin tunica "undergarment worn by either sex" (cf. Spanish tunica, Italian tonica, Old English tunece, Old High German tunihha), probably from a Semitic source (cf. Hebrew kuttoneth "coat," Aramaic kittuna).
+- late 15c., from Middle French tunique (12c.) or directly from Latin tunica "undergarment worn by either sex" (source of Spanish tunica, Italian tonica, Old English tunece, Old High German tunihha), probably from a Semitic source (compare Hebrew kuttoneth "coat," Aramaic kittuna).
 Also see chitin.